Fire Rescue Department

 The department responds to all 911 calls in Denmark, including structure fires, wild fires, motor vehicle accidents, hazardous material, smoke and gas detector issues, back country rescue and storm damage.
 Department personnel are trained at various levels to respond to these incidents.
 The department works closely with the Brownfield Fire Department as both departments are automatically dispatched for structure fire, wild fire and motor vehicle entrapment in either town.

 When someone calls 911 for a medical emergency in Denmark, the Oxford County Dispatch Center alerts both United Ambulance and our department through their radio system.
-Our First Responders (licensed for Basic Life Support) often arrive first on scene to begin patient care.
+Our rescue personnel (licensed for Basic Life Support) often arrive first on scene to begin patient care.
 United Ambulance (licensed for Advanced Life Support) transports the patient to Bridgton Hospital.

 - Rescue 1 = 2019 Ford F250 - EMS Response, Command/Operations, Tow vehicle